-A common request amongst our customers is for an explanation of how balances are carried forward in Royalty Tracker.
+A common request amongst our customers is for an explanation of how balances are carried forward when accounting for royalty payments in Royalty Tracker.
 In this article, we’ll explore the reasons that balances can be carried forward and clarify how they work.

 A “Balance Forward” is when an amount due to, or owed by, a royalty recipient is not paid for the current royalty period.
 Instead, it is “carried forward” to the next royalty period.
 There are four main reasons that balances can be carried forward:

 - Minimum Payment Thresholds

 A minimum payment threshold is the amount that a royalty recipient must earn before you send them a payment.
 This helps ensure that small payments, which often cost more to process than the value of the payment, are not paid until the recipients’ balances reach the threshold.
 The minimum payment threshold is set on the first page of the contract tab.